 What is an estate agent?

 The term estate agent is used in the UK to refer to somebody employed to sell, rent or manage a property.
-Historically three different terms were used – estate agent for the person involved in land management.
+Historically three different terms were used – estate agent for the person responsible for managing a landed estate, house agent for the person involved in letting or selling homes, and land agent for the person involved in land management.
 During the course of the 20th century, these duties were amalgamated into the umbrella term estate agent.

 Modern estate agents bear little resemblance to the duties of those once employed to manage a large country estate.
 Nowadays, they usually work in companies, ranging from the small to the very big, selling and/or letting a range of properties in a particular area.
 After being approached by the owner of a property who wishes to sell or let, estate agents do the marketing of the property and negotiate with prospective buyers or tenants.

 Do they charge for their services?
 How do they make money?

 Residential sales estate agents make their money by charging the seller of a property a percentage of the selling price as their fee.
 The buyer of a property does not have to pay the estate agent.
 The exact percentage varies between agencies, but will generally be between 1.5 – 3% of the value, plus VAT, with Londoners paying more for estate agency services than the North of the country.